 - Required Licenses and Insurances

-A legitimate business will have the appropriate license to validate that they can perform moving requirements.
+Legitimate long distance moving companies like United Van Lines will have the appropriate license to validate that they can perform moving requirements.
 State-to-state moves require a DOT number issued by the Department of Transportation.
 A database can help you verify that the DOT number is up-to-date.
 Within-state moves normally require a state license.
 No license, no business!

 It’s also important for the company to have appropriate insurance.
 You don’t want regular guys doing a side job to be responsible for moving your belongings.
 They could accidentally get into an accident or damage your things without having insurance.
 See if a supplemental moving insurance is available, too!